Updated on

 Over the last few years, business process automation has been on everyone's mind.

-The benefits of automation have been well-documented, from its impact on productivity and output, all the way to employee happiness and satisfaction.
-When dealing with a tool as powerful as Airtable, it’s only natural to explore how to supercharge your base and reduce manual efforts as much as possible.
+The benefits of automation are well-documented, from its impact on productivity and output, all the way to employee happiness and satisfaction.
+When you're working with a tool as flexible as Airtable, it's only natural to explore how to supercharge your base and reduce manual effort as much as possible.

-In this article, we will go over the various ways you can introduce elements of automation to Airtable and will provide some practical examples you can start implementing today.
+In this article, we'll go over the various ways you can introduce automation to Airtable in 2026 and provide practical examples you can start implementing today.

 How to automate Airtable: Planning your strategy